rmruiz/openrowingmonitor/docs/rower_settings.md

 #### Fixing switch bounce

 A specific issue to be aware of is *switch bounce*, which typically is seen as a valid signal followed by a very short spike.
-When looking at a set of plotted signals in Excel, it manafests itself as the following:
+Dirst step is to activate raw recording and row at least ten seconds.
+OpenRowingMonitor will produce a csv-file.
+When looking at a set of plotted signals in Excel (please note: OpenRowingMonitor records in US-notation, so please replace all decimal points with commas if you are not US-based), it manafests itself as the following:

 <img src="img/CurrentDt_With_Lots_Of_Bounce.jpg" alt="A scatter plot showing the typical progress of currentDt with switch bounce" width="700">